4GeeksAcademy/css-tutorial-exercises-course/exercises/07-Very-Specific-Rules/README.md

 ## :bulb: Hint:

-1. the !important attribute helps to override over other attributes
+1. The `!important` attribute helps to override over other attributes.